Moving Services To Costa Rica From USA - Relocation Services to Costa Rica - Earthrelo

 • Secondary school in Costa Rica is open for children falling in the age category of 13-17.
 Secondary education is also compulsory in Costa Rica.

 Both primary and secondary education here is completely free.
 Furthermore, even children of illegal immigrants have all rights to attend local schools.
 The chief expenses that need to be covered include textbooks, school uniforms, and other school supplies.
-Although expats moving to Costa Rica from US prefer sending their children to international schools, there are plenty of bilingual schools for expats relocating to Costa Rica from US.
+Although expats moving to Costa Rica from US prefer sending their children to international schools, there are plenty of bilingual schools for expats relocating / moving to Costa Rica from US.

 Cost Of Living In Costa Rica